AlPha0ne1/Note/AWS resources/AWS MCQs.md

 1. Lambda charges are dependent on the amount of time it takes to run the code.
 2. Lambda charges are dependent on the number of requests for your Lambda functions.

+# 48. Which AWS service allows customers to purchase unused Amazon EC2 capacity at an often discounted rate?

+Answer -> Spot instances

+With Spot Instances, you can access unused EC2 capacity.
+Spot Instances can be discounted.

+On-Demand Instances are the default purchase option and are immediately available.
+On-Demand Instances are not discounted.

+Dedicated Instances run in VPCs on hardware dedicated to that individual customer and are often used when there are licensing or compliance constraints.
+Dedicated Instances are not discounted.

+Reserved Instances reserve some capacity for your use at any time.
+Reserved Instances can sometimes give you a discount.
+However, this capacity is not unused capacity.